Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach: Applications

-To illustrate how to utilize these results, consider the Lotka-Volterra model based on empirical data from four vascular plant species (\emph{Hypericum ellipticum}, \emph{Juncus pelocarpus}, \emph{Lysimachia terrestris}, \emph{Dulichium arundinaceum}) on the shoreline of Axe Lake, Ontario~\citep{wilson-keddy-1986-competitive,keddy-shipley-1989-hierarchies}.
-In the absence of disturbances, the invasion graph for this community is acyclic and satisfies the permanence condition: all four species coexist at a stable equilibrium.
+To illustrate how to utilize these results, consider {\citet{geijzendorffer-etal-2011-sustained}'s empirically parameterized Lotka-Volterra model described in Section~\ref{sec:LV}.} In the absence of disturbances, the invasion graph for this community is acyclic and satisfies the permanence condition: all five species coexist.

-Now consider disturbances that only impact species 5 (Figure~\ref{fig:LV}).
-For each disturbance level $d_5$, I simulate the dynamics of the flow-kick system for $\tau=24$ (middle row of Figure~\ref{fig:LV}) and the corresponding autonomous system (top row of Figure~\ref{fig:LV}).
+Now consider disturbances that affect species $5$ {(\emph{Trifolium repens}) more strongly than the other species} (Figure~\ref{fig:LV}).
+For each disturbance level, I simulate the dynamics of the flow-kick system for $\tau={90}$ (middle row of Figure~\ref{fig:LV}) and the corresponding autonomous system (top row of Figure~\ref{fig:LV}).
 For the autonomous system, I also calculated its invasion graph $\mathcal{G}_{\mbox{ auto}}$ at all disturbance levels (bottom row of Figure~\ref{fig:LV}) using the algorithm introduced in \citet{hofbauer-schreiber-2022-permanence}.
 For each disturbance level, these invasion graphs are acyclic, and the subgraph corresponding to every vertex is acyclic and satisfies the permanence condition.
 Hence, the invasion graph for the autonomous system is also the invasion graph for the flow-kick system: $\mathcal{G}_{\mbox{ auto}}=\mathcal{G}_{\mbox{ flow-kick}}$.

-In the absence of disturbances ($d_5=0$), the autonomous and flow-kick systems are identical and the entire system is permanent (first column of Figure~\ref{fig:LV}).
+In the absence of disturbances (${m=0}$), the autonomous and flow-kick systems are identical and the entire system is permanent (first column of Figure~\ref{fig:LV}).
 Simulations suggest that coexistence occurs at a globally stable equilibrium.
-At intermediate disturbance levels ($d_5=0.5$), the invasion graphs $\mathcal{G}_{\mbox{ auto}}=\mathcal{G}_{\mbox{ flow-kick}}$, in conjunction with Proposition~\ref{cor:extinction}, predict an attractor that excludes species 2 (second column of Figure~\ref{fig:LV}).
-At higher disturbances ($d_5=0.9$), the invasion graphs predict an attractor excluding species 2 and 3 (third column of Figure~\ref{fig:LV}).
-At sufficiently high levels of disturbance-induced mortality rates ($d_5=0.95$), the invasion graphs predict an attractor that excludes species 2, 3, and 1.
+At intermediate disturbance levels (${m=1.5}$), the invasion graphs $\mathcal{G}_{\mbox{ auto}}=\mathcal{G}_{\mbox{ flow-kick}}$, in conjunction with Proposition~\ref{cor:extinction}, predict an attractor that excludes species {$3$} (second column of Figure~\ref{fig:LV}).
+At higher disturbances (${m=2}$), the invasion graphs predict an attractor excluding species {$3$} and {$4$} (third column of Figure~\ref{fig:LV}).
+At sufficiently high levels of disturbance-induced mortality rates (${m=7}$), the invasion graphs predict an attractor that excludes species {3},{4}, and {5}.